SpockBauru/CSG_Terrain/README.md

 ## Limitations
+CSG Terrain only works in the editor.
+It's too heavy for the player's machine.

 CSG Terrain is not designed to work with a high number of [Divs](#the-csg-terrain-node).
 Instead, consider placing several smaller terrains.

 Too many or too large paths can decrease performance in the editor.
 Simple optimization ideas are welcomed as explained in the next section.